Fung-Nkoh-Manuel/Blockchain-based-Land-Registry-system/README.md

 FR5.4: The system shall log dispute outcomes immutably on the blockchain.

 ![Figure.
-2 Block overview of the proposed solution](image-1.png)
+2 Block overview of the proposed solution](image-1.png) *Figure.
+2 Block overview of the proposed solution*

 Government Authority: This enterprise is supplied with a unique deal with that can't be surpassed directly to every other district resident or different member of Blockchain.
 This enterprise will begin with a application that manages the genesis block.
 In the